 (Image credit: Pepperidge Farms)

 This holiday season, Antonoff is using toile unconventionally: as holiday decor in her kitchen.
-She partnered with Pepperidge Farm to design the cutest cookie jars we've ever seen, in three distinct patterns.
+She partnered with Pepperidge Farm to design the cutest cookie jars we've ever seen, in four distinct patterns.
 The limited edition Rachel Antonoff x Pepperidge Farm holiday cookie jar collection is available from Tuesday November 19th through Friday, November 22.
 It's easy to imagine how the vibrant vessels would fit into her colorful kitchen.

 Toile cookie jars are Antonoff's secret weapon for leveling up her holiday hosting.
 She tells us: 'I think something small, like a cookie jar, is this visual tangible source of comfort.
 It houses something special, something cozy, something even different and changing depending on the time of year.
 I think that a cookie jar can be the main attraction of a kitchen, and such a low-lift design, but something that people will always remember.'